chandramouli224/Image_Classification_Using_Keras/README.md

 # Image_Classification_Using_Keras
-Image classification from scratch using keras, starting from JPEG image files on disk, without leveraging pre-trained weights or a pre-made Keras Application model to demonstrate the workflow on the Kaggle Cats vs Dogs binary classification dataset.
+This project involves the initiation and development of an image classification system using Keras.
+We will commence from raw JPEG image files stored on disk, specifically foregoing the use of pre-trained weights or an existing Keras Application model.
+The primary aim is to illustrate the entire workflow using the Kaggle Cats versus Dogs dataset, a binary classification task.